mkrausAi/mkrausAI.github.io/research/01_SciML/04_NCA_GlassFracture/README.md

 Instead of using conventional metrics such as Fréchet inception distances (FID), this study compares the probability distributions of geometric features (e.g., area, perimeter) extracted from images at time steps \( t \geq 0.5 \), following the approach of Kraus et al. (2019).

 ## <a name="results"></a> Results
 The following images show sample frames ("Frame 0" to "Frame 5") from the NCA training process at various time steps.
-Qualitatively, there is strong agreement between the ground truth fracture pattern and the textures learned by the NCA, especially for training times \( t \geq 0.5 \).
+Qualitatively, there is strong agreement between the ground truth fracture pattern and the textures learned by the NCA, especially for training times <span style="font-style: italic;">t</span> ≥ 0.5.

 <div style="display: flex; flex-wrap: wrap; gap: 20px; justify-content: center;">
   <figure style="text-align: center;">